 17 Aug 2018 Mr. Peterman Product

-First, let’s talk about what a broker is exactly, and what they are on.
-They are a single point of contact for a group of manufacturers who can often together produce fairly complex products without you needing to go to other manufacturers to get a product created.
-They charge a percentage on top of the manufacturers for their time, and act as a pass-through entity for your goods and money.
-Brokers are not designers, engineers, or a strong advocate for either side as they only make money when both sides are happy.
+First, let’s talk about what a manufacturing broker is exactly, and what they do.
+They are a single point of contact for a group of manufacturers who can often together produce fairly complex products.
+This all happens without you needing to go to manufacturers individually.
+They either charge a percentage on top of the manufacturers for their time or are paid by the manufacturer like a sales person would.
+They often act as a pass-through entity for your goods and money.
+Brokers are not designers or engineers typically, though they sometimes are.
+They are advocates for both sides as they get paid when both sides are happy.

-Good brokers also always have backups for their manufacturers.
+Good manufacturing brokers also always have backups for their manufacturers.
 This can save a start-up, or a Kickstarter project.
 Many Kickstarter projects have had issues where a manufacturer has closed their doors between launch and time for production.
-More on this here: Kickstarters and Manufacturing.
-For start-ups and even large businesses, having vendors go under is a constant issue, and sometimes detrimental to the point of collapsing another company or product.
+I talk about Kickstarters and Manufacturing in another blog post because of how much of a problem this can be.
+For start-ups and large businesses, having vendors go under is a consistent issue.
+Sometimes this is detrimental to the point of collapsing a company or product.

-We provide a rare combination of being a design firm, with full engineering and other technical skills represented on our team, along with having the sourcing capabilities to find new resources if needed.
-Pair all that with our ability to be a broker for your production needs, we can launch your product and keep it in production even if a vendor goes out of business, you don’t have to deal with scrambling to find a new vendor, we’ve already got that handled.
+We provide a rare combination of being a design firm with full engineering & production support.
+With our team, we have many technical skills including sourcing.
+Pair all that with our ability to be a broker for your production needs and we are your product launch team.
+We can launch your product and keep it in production even if a vendor goes out of business.
+You don’t have to deal with scrambling to find a new vendor, we’ve already got that handled.

-Supply chain management is important, and the right broker, sourcer, and development firm can make it so that issue is dealt with quickly and for you.
-So, the answer is yes, they are worth it, especially if you don’t have the resources to have a dedicated person doing sourcing and vendor vetting and management.
+Supply chain management is important and the right broker, sourcer, and development firm can make it so that issue is dealt with quickly and for you.
+So in my opinion they are worth it, especially if you don’t have the resources to have a dedicated person doing sourcing and vendor vetting and management.